-The last day of early voting in Georgia's General Nonpartisan Primary Election is Friday, May 17!
-Election Day is Tuesday, May 21.
 Voting by mail?
-All absentee ballots must be received by the time polls close on May 21.
-Be sure to mail your ballots early so they have time to arrive before the deadline, hand deliver to your county registrar's office, or drop your absentee ballot in a secured ballot drop box location.
+The last day to request an absentee ballot is October 25.
+All absentee ballots must be received by the time polls close at 7 pm on Election Day, Nov.
+5. Be sure to mail your ballot early so it has time to arrive before the deadline, hand deliver to your county registrar's office, or drop your absentee ballot in a secured ballot drop box location.
 Each county has at least one secured drop box location.
 Find yours at Georgia's My Voter Page.

 Georgia requires a photo ID to vote in person, and a driver's license number, state-issued identification number, or a copy of one of several accepted documents if voting by mail.
 Click here for a list of accepted forms of identification.
 Voteriders can help you obtain your state-issued ID, free of charge.
 Visit their website or call or text their helpline at 866-ID-2-VOTE.